 2. Professionally Printed Boxed Deck

 Not ready to preorder?
-Add the card’s amazon listing to your wishlist and Join my mailing list to get updated when this item becomes available on Amazon Prime:
+Add the card’s amazon listing to your wishlist.

 3. Patreon Benefit

 Join a pre-print delivery tier on Patreon for a pre-release copy – I have ONE extra card deck coming in with the printer’s proof later this month and it will ship to the next person to sign up (or upgrade to) a tier with physical mailings.
 Benefit claimed.
-Sign up to a print delivery tier on Patreon now for immediate shipment at no extra charge when boxed decks are available mid-summer.
+Sign up to a print delivery tier on Patreon now for immediate shipment at no extra charge with your first monthly mailer!

 Using this Card Deck: